-Last but not least, and probably the most crucial point before learning Korean (or any language per se) would be KNOWING YOUR LEARNING PATTERN.
+Last but not least, and probably the most crucial point before learning Korean (or any language per se), would be KNOWING YOUR LEARNING PATTERN.
 We can go on and on about the best tips and tricks which could help you learn Korean on your own to the extent that the list would never finish.
-But the most crucial part is to know one's style of learning.
+But the most crucial part is to know one’s style of learning.

 Many people learn basic phrases in Korean first, and once they master that, they switch to learning Hangul and going other ways.
-Many people can memorize the words repeatedly, while some could learn the best by listening to and reading Korean comments in dramas and movies.
+Many people can memorize the words repeatedly, while some can learn the best by listening to and reading Korean comments in dramas and movies.

-Like the proverb goes, to each their own.
+As the proverb goes, to each their own.
 It would help if you always remembered that each individual in this world is unique and different.
 Our brains are wired differently than other people.
-This is why no matter how many ways we learn to get better at Korean, we can never know what's the best for us until we try.
+This is why no matter how many ways we learn to get better at Korean, we can never know what’s best for us until we try.

 In this blog, we gave you a head start with a myriad of ways to help you begin the journey of learning Korean.
 But it is your task now to implement all of these points in your everyday practice.
-Experiment each way and form your own unique schedule.
+Experiment with each way and form your own unique schedule.
 This will help you learn in a specific manner and make you feel like you are in control of your learning, and you will be more motivated to learn.

 Studying a new language can also be a fun experience, especially if you love the language, and I’m sure you love Korean.

 And, of course, you can continue your amazing Korean learning experience with the Ling app.
 A one-of-a-kind learning app will help you speak Korean to understand your favorite Kdrama or Kpop songs.